mlhartme/pommes/README.md

         curl https://repo.maven.apache.org/maven2/net/oneandone/pommes/3.4.0/pommes-3.4.0-application.sh -o pommes
         chmod a+x pommes

 * run `pommes setup` and follow the instructions.
-Basically, the command creates a directory `~/Pommes/.pommes` containing a `config` file and a database.
-(To create `.pommes` in a different directory, define an environment variable `POMMES_ROOT` pointing to that directory before runing setup.)
+Basically, this sets up Pommes with root directory `~/Projects`, configuration and other files will be stored in `~/Projects/.pommes`.
+To set up a different directory, pass it as an argument on the command line

 ## Managing the Database

 Pommes maintains a [Lucene](http://lucene.apache.org) database to store project metadata.
 The database is filled by indexing so-called repositories.
-The database is stored in `$POMMES_ROOT/.pommes/database`, it's save to delete this directory to wipe the database.
+The database is stored in `$POMMES_ROOT/.pommes/database`, it's safe to delete this directory to wipe the database.

 `.pommes/config` defines databases in the form *repository.<name> = <url> {<option>}*